With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MorePeace River Center Personal Development/group Home 1 is a mental health clinic in Polk County, Florida, located at 722 East Myrtle Street, 33801 zip code.
-Peace River Center Personal Development/group Home 1 offers residential treatment.
-Peace River Center Personal Development/group Home 1 provides psychotropic medication and activity therapy to adults, seniors 65 or older and young adults.
+Learn MorePeace River Center Personal Development/group Home 1 is a mental health facility in Polk County, FL, located at 722 East Myrtle Street, 33801.
+Peace River Center Personal Development/group Home 1 provides residential treatment.
+Peace River Center Personal Development/group Home 1 provides psychotropic medication and activity therapy to young adults, seniors 65 or older and adults.
 Peace River Center Personal Development/group Home 1 also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Some other services provided by Peace River Center Personal Development/group Home 1 include supported housing, mentoring/peer support/consumer-run services and housing services.
+Some other services available at Peace River Center Personal Development/group Home 1 include supported housing, mentoring/peer support/consumer-run services and housing services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.